UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - **Loss of Pledge:** If a player reports a failure, the quest fails, and the pledged CP is lost.

-  - **Opportunity for New Quests:** Failing a quest is not the end—players can undertake the same or new quests in the future as they accumulate more CP.
+  - **Opportunity for New Quests:** Failing a quest is not the end—players can undertake similar or different new quests in the future as they accumulate more CP.

   - **Streak Reset:** The streak for that activity resets, and no further CP can be earned through inertia until a new quest is initiated.